Megan Hunt (politician): Food stamps

 Hunt was previously critical of Nebraska's decision not to re-apply for emergency SNAP benefits during the height of the COVID-19 pandemic.
 She also introduced Legislative Bill 121 which would allow those with felony drug convictions to qualify for food stamps.

 LGBTQ rights

-Hunt generally supports employment protection laws for LGBT people in the workplace.
+Hunt supports employment protection laws for LGBT people in the workplace.
 Along with Senator Machaela Cavanaugh, Hunt engaged in a filibuster of the 2023 session of the Legislature in protest to a bill that would ban gender-affirming healthcare to transgender minors.
 Hunt, Cavanaugh, and John Fredrickson founded a political action committee known as "Don't Legislate Hate", which aims to support politicians who oppose anti-LGBTQ legislation.

 Prison reform and drug laws

 Hunt has stated that Nebraskan prisons should focus more so on rehabilitation.
 She is in favor of legalizing recreational marijuana and allowing those with previous convictions to have their records expunged.
 Hunt also believes that investments in early education are required to help reduce the so-called school-to-prison pipeline.

+Hunt is opposed to capital punishment.
+In January 2024, in response to a bill by State Senator Loren Lippincott proposing nitrogen asphyxiation as a new method of execution in Nebraska, Hunt proposed an amendment to Lippincott's bill that would require executions to be carried out by "either lethal injection or legislative firing squad", with the "legislative firing squad" consisting of members of Nebraska's state senate, so lawmakers would have "[an] opportunity to bear responsibility for state-sponsored murder".